johnwcowan/subsetg-book/intro-050-aggregates.md

 named structure, just as the `table` declaration at the beginning of the section on arrays is a specific array.
 I'll talk about how to declare types of structures later on.
+In any case, if we want to set the upper left corner's x-coordinate to 20, the assignment `rectangle.upper_left.x = 20` does the job, and so on for the x and y coordinates of the four corners.
+Note that this rectangle is redundant: the upper left x-coordinate should be equal to the upper right x-coordinate, and the upper left y-coordinate should be the same as the lower left y-coordinate.

 It would be fine to use the numbers 10, 20, and 30 instead, which would make it easier to add new structure levels.